5 Highly effective home assistant marketing strategies

 Everyday Health presents a good example of this strategy in action.
 Their Alexa Skill “What to Expect” gives daily pregnancy updates to expectant mothers.
 It’s designed to help keep track of a pregnancy, allowing mothers to ask Alexa what to expect every day, week, and month.

-2. Broadcast Industry Knowledge
+2. Broadcast industry knowledge

 Beyond daily tips and reminders, which typically last a few fleeting seconds, you could use home assistants as a way to distribute your podcast episodes or broadcast industry-related rants that are exclusive for your Alexa or Google Home listeners.